philnichol/terraform-provider-aws/website/docs/r/cloudwatch_log_metric_filter.html.markdown

 * `name` - (Required) The name of the CloudWatch metric to which the monitored log information should be published (e.g. `ErrorCount`)
 * `namespace` - (Required) The destination namespace of the CloudWatch metric.
 * `value` - (Required) What to publish to the metric.
 For example, if you're counting the occurrences of a particular term like "Error", the value will be "1" for each occurrence.
 If you're counting the bytes transferred the published value will be the value in the log event.
+Must be less than or equal to 100 characters in length.
 * `default_value` - (Optional) The value to emit when a filter pattern does not match a log event.

 ## Attributes Reference